pawcijo/PiGarden/README.md

 SEN0193 Soil Moisture Sensor with ADS7830:

 The SEN0193 sensor outputs an analog voltage proportional to the soil moisture level.

 Use the ADS7830 ADC to convert the analog signal into a digital value for the Raspberry Pi.

 ADS7830 wiring:
-        VCC to 3.3V or 5V.
+- VCC to 3.3V or 5V.
-        GND to GND.
+- GND to GND.
-        SDA to GPIO 2 (pin 3).
+- SDA to GPIO 2 (pin 3).
-        SCL to GPIO 3 (pin 5).
+- SCL to GPIO 3 (pin 5).

 SEN0193 wiring:
-        VCC to 3.3V.
+- VCC to 3.3V.
-        GND to GND.
+- GND to GND.
-        Signal (analog output) to one of the ADC input channels on the ADS7830 (e.g., CH0)
+- Signal (analog output) to one of the ADC input channels on the ADS7830 (e.g., CH0)

 Ensure the wiring is correct:
-- SDA to GPIO 2 (pins 3)
+- SDA to GPIO 2 (pins 3 or line)
-- SCL to GPIO 3 (pins 5)
+- SCL to GPIO 3 (pins 5 or line)
 - VCC to 3.3V
 - GND to GND